-Several of the most powerful financial tools in Decentralized Finance (DeFi) involve depositing tokens into liquidity pools.
+Several of the most powerful decentralized finance (DeFi) tools involve depositing tokens into liquidity pools.
 In exchange, the depositor is given Liquidity Pool Tokens.
-These can be put to use--but if you misuse them, you can lose all your value.
+These can be put to use — but if you misuse them, you can lose all your value.

-Liquidity Pool tokens are interesting as a category of tokens, as they can be minted in a variety of ways.
+Liquidity Pool tokens are an interesting token type, as they can be minted in a variety of ways.
 Uniswap currently mints them as ERC-721 tokens, whereas SushiSwap mints them as (often fractions of) ERC-20 tokens.
 What's really crucial to understand is not just what they're made of, but what they represent, and what this means about what you can do with them.

 Let's say you deposit $2000 USD in stablecoins and 0.5 ETH into a liquidity pool.
 You've put (at today's prices) about $4K USD into that pool.
 Let's say that, in exchange, you're given 200 liquidity pool tokens.
 Each one of those tokens represents a proportional part of your deposit, in this case $10 USD and 0.0025 ETH (at the time of deposit; price fluctuations can and will change this, this is another topic, known as 'impermanent loss').
 Within the liquidity platform, you will be able to add and remove liquidity in this proportional manner, converting LP tokens to the underlying tokens and vice versa.

-If you try to swap these LP tokens directly for another currency (ETH, BNB, etc) via the internal MetaMask Swaps tool or a third-party swap platform, the following is likely to happen:
+If you try to swap these LP tokens directly for another currency (ETH, BNB, etc) via MetaMask Swaps tool or a third-party swap platform, the following is likely to happen: